Alan-Tomaz/AI-News-Feed/README.md

 - Check the parameters, and if everything is correct, proceed to the next step
 - Search for news based on the parameters sent through the NewsAPI
 - Search for the full content of the news through the Cheerio, Readability and Puppeteer libs, since the NewsAPI does not return the full news.
 - Send the content of the news to the Deepseek AI (through the OpenRouter API) which in turn summarizes the articles.
+AI will also remove news that does not address the reported topic.
 - Send the articles by email.
 - Send the articles via Telegram